-Whole life insurance policies are similar to term life insurance except that it build up a cash value (which is also called a guaranteed death benefit) and is payable upon cancellation or maturity of the policy.
+Whole life insurance policies are similar to term life insurance except that they build up a cash value (which is also called a guaranteed death benefit) and are payable upon cancellation or maturity of the policy.
 These policies can be used to fund retirement plans and provide a steady stream of income during retirement.

 Universal Life Insurance

 Universal life insurance is a type of permanent insurance that provides coverage for the entire lifetime of the life insured but also includes a savings component that is created through the deposit of excess premiums.